computationalcore/fall-detection/README.md

 - Git(git) for downloading from the GitHub repository.

 - BOOST library.

-To install on Ubuntu, run:
+To install on Ubuntu, run

 `apt-get install libboost-dev`

 `apt-get install libboost-log-dev`

 ### Checks